Korea Investment CORP Buys 3,900 Shares of Huntington Ingalls Industries, Inc. (NYSE:HII)

-Korea Investment CORP raised its stake in Huntington Ingalls Industries, Inc. (NYSE:HII) by 38.2% in the 2nd quarter, according to its most recent disclosure with the SEC.
-The fund owned 14,100 shares of the aerospace company’s stock after purchasing an additional 3,900 shares during the quarter.
+Korea Investment CORP raised its position in Huntington Ingalls Industries, Inc. (NYSE:HII) by 38.2% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 14,100 shares of the aerospace company’s stock after acquiring an additional 3,900 shares during the quarter.
 Korea Investment CORP’s holdings in Huntington Ingalls Industries were worth $2,972,000 at the end of the most recent quarter.

-A number of other institutional investors have also recently made changes to their positions in the business.
-PNC Managed Account Solutions Inc. purchased a new position in Huntington Ingalls Industries during the 2nd quarter valued at about $26,000.
-Bbva USA bought a new position in shares of Huntington Ingalls Industries in the 2nd quarter worth approximately $34,000.
-BDO Wealth Advisors LLC purchased a new position in Huntington Ingalls Industries during the 1st quarter valued at about $34,000.
+Other large investors have also recently modified their holdings of the company.
+PNC Managed Account Solutions Inc. purchased a new position in shares of Huntington Ingalls Industries during the second quarter valued at approximately $26,000.
+BDO Wealth Advisors LLC purchased a new position in shares of Huntington Ingalls Industries in the 1st quarter valued at approximately $34,000.
+Bbva USA purchased a new position in Huntington Ingalls Industries during the 2nd quarter valued at about $34,000.
 Harvest Fund Management Co.
 Ltd increased its stake in shares of Huntington Ingalls Industries by 191.1% during the second quarter.
 Harvest Fund Management Co.
 Ltd now owns 230 shares of the aerospace company’s stock valued at $48,000 after purchasing an additional 151 shares in the last quarter.
 Finally, McIlrath & Eck LLC lifted its holdings in shares of Huntington Ingalls Industries by 464.0% during the first quarter.
 McIlrath & Eck LLC now owns 282 shares of the aerospace company’s stock valued at $58,000 after purchasing an additional 232 shares during the last quarter.
-85.72% of the stock is currently owned by institutional investors and hedge funds.
+85.72% of the stock is owned by hedge funds and other institutional investors.

-In other news, VP Chad N. Boudreaux sold 999 shares of the company’s stock in a transaction dated Tuesday, September 7th.
-The shares were sold at an average price of $200.49, for a total transaction of $200,289.51.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, VP Jerri F. Dickseski sold 125 shares of the business’s stock in a transaction that occurred on Tuesday, August 10th.
-The shares were sold at an average price of $208.00, for a total transaction of $26,000.00.
-Following the sale, the vice president now owns 29,408 shares of the company’s stock, valued at $6,116,864.
+In other Huntington Ingalls Industries news, VP Jerri F. Dickseski sold 125 shares of the firm’s stock in a transaction dated Tuesday, August 10th.
+The stock was sold at an average price of $208.00, for a total value of $26,000.00.
+Following the transaction, the vice president now directly owns 29,408 shares of the company’s stock, valued at $6,116,864.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, VP Chad N. Boudreaux sold 999 shares of the firm’s stock in a transaction that occurred on Tuesday, September 7th.
+The stock was sold at an average price of $200.49, for a total transaction of $200,289.51.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 1,249 shares of company stock worth $252,290 in the last 90 days.
+Insiders sold 1,249 shares of company stock valued at $252,290 over the last quarter.
 Company insiders own 2.54% of the company’s stock.

-Huntington Ingalls Industries (NYSE:HII) last announced its quarterly earnings data on Thursday, August 5th.
-The aerospace company reported $3.20 earnings per share for the quarter, topping analysts’ consensus estimates of $2.49 by $0.71.
-Huntington Ingalls Industries had a net margin of 7.81% and a return on equity of 34.50%.
-The company had revenue of $2.23 billion during the quarter, compared to analyst estimates of $2.17 billion.
-During the same period in the previous year, the business earned $1.30 EPS.
-The firm’s revenue for the quarter was up 10.1% on a year-over-year basis.
+Huntington Ingalls Industries (NYSE:HII) last issued its earnings results on Thursday, August 5th.
+The aerospace company reported $3.20 EPS for the quarter, beating the consensus estimate of $2.49 by $0.71.
+Huntington Ingalls Industries had a return on equity of 34.50% and a net margin of 7.81%.
+The business had revenue of $2.23 billion for the quarter, compared to the consensus estimate of $2.17 billion.
+During the same period last year, the business posted $1.30 EPS.
+The company’s revenue was up 10.1% compared to the same quarter last year.
 On average, sell-side analysts anticipate that Huntington Ingalls Industries, Inc. will post 13.44 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which was paid on Friday, September 10th.
-Shareholders of record on Friday, August 27th were given a $1.14 dividend.
-This represents a $4.56 dividend on an annualized basis and a yield of 2.31%.
-The ex-dividend date of this dividend was Thursday, August 26th.
-Huntington Ingalls Industries’s dividend payout ratio (DPR) is 45.60%.
+The business also recently announced a quarterly dividend, which was paid on Friday, September 10th.
+Shareholders of record on Friday, August 27th were paid a dividend of $1.14 per share.
+This represents a $4.56 annualized dividend and a yield of 2.31%.
+The ex-dividend date was Thursday, August 26th.
+Huntington Ingalls Industries’s dividend payout ratio is currently 45.60%.

 Huntington Ingalls Industries, Inc engages in the shipbuilding business.
 It operates through the following business segments: Ingalls, Newport News, and Technical Solutions.
 The Ingalls segment develops and constructs non-nuclear ships, assault ships, and surface combatants.
 The Newport News segment designs, builds, and maintains nuclear-powered ships which include aircraft carriers and submarines.